haarer/toolchain68k/README.md

 This supports development for various m68k boards, Arduinos and STM32 Boards (STM32F411 Nucleo, 32F411EDiscovery, Blue Pill )

 The used toolchain versions are
- * gcc 10.2.0
+ * gcc 11.2.0
- * binutils 2.35 (with an the ususal avr size patch ported to the recent changes in binutils)
+ * binutils 2.37 (with an the ususal avr size patch ported to the recent changes in binutils)
- * gdb 10.1 (with a patch that fixes library usage by the makefile, see https://sourceware.org/git/?p=binutils-gdb.git;a=commit;h=361cb219351d8b7e39e1962fe77f40aa80657b27 )
+ * gdb 11.1
- * newlib 3.3.0   (with a patch to determine if long double is the same size as double, needed for m68k-elf )
+ * newlib 4.1.0
  * avr-libc 2.0.0

 The build script can build for the following target architectures